totalwarANGEL1993/cerberus/readme.md

     -- Call your stuff here
 end
 ```
 Do NOT use the overwrite module for this function!
+Overwriting
+`Mission_OnSaveGameLoaded` does break the overwrite!